Hilton Honors American Express Card review

 Current welcome offer

-Once you sign up for the Hilton Honors American Express Card, you’ll earn a Limited Time welcome bonus of 100,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the card in the first 3 months of card membership (Offer expires 8/25/2021).
-Plus, earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family of hotels in the first 12 months of card membership (Offer expires 8/25/2021).
+Once you sign up for the Hilton Honors American Express Card, you’ll earn 80,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the Hilton Honors American Express Card in the first 3 months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first 6 months.
 This bonus is pretty generous when you consider the fact this card doesn’t have an annual fee.
 You can frequently find award space at Hilton properties for as little as 5,000 points per night, so this intro offer can stretch quite a ways.

 The welcome bonus on this card is also easy to earn.
 With just $334 in spending per month for the first three months in a row, you could easily reach the spending threshold to earn the welcome offer.